Dragon Quest Monsters: Joker 2 Professional,Nintendo DS. The English localization is not based on this version, unfortunately.

 The almost immediate re-release of Joker 2 as Joker 2 Professional may be seen as this as well.
 A persistent rumor is that they discovered a game breaking multiplayer glitch and had to patch it, and used the modifications to the game to justify forcing people to upgrade.

 Plot hole - Terry and Milayou in Dragon Quest VI are a badass swordsman and a Distressed Damsel but in these games?
 Incredible monster tamers/breeders.
 Especially bad since as revered champions in the Kingdoms they fight for in the local tourneys you would think someone would go look for them especially since Milayou was last seen dating the prince of one of those kingdoms.
 Or that they would use a warpwing to get back or use a warp tile like in DQM1 or doors in DQM2.
-While it is possible for them to have lost all their keys and items that allowed interdimensional travel its never explained what happened to their monsters or why Terry is now a swordsman or you get the picture at this point.
+While it is possible for them to have lost all their keys and items that allowed interdimensional travel, it's never explained what happened to their monsters or why Terry is now a swordsman.

 Power Nullifier - Mute status effects for spellcasters, surround status effects for melee, "trip" and other "waste a turn" effects for everyone.